A bouquet of flowers helped WSU land Lamonte McDougle. Now, the Cougars are hoping he blossoms into a star.

 “It sucked, but I didn’t just use the time to sit around and mope,” he said.
 “I dedicated the year to getting better.
 I learned the defense.
 I know I can make plays, but it’s making plays through the defense and I am finally getting it down.”

-McDougle said uncle Jerome has been a help in his career, “even at family reunions he’s showing me something do to get past an offensive lineman.”
+McDougle said uncle Jerome has been a help in his career, “even at family reunions he’s showing me something to do to get past an offensive lineman.”

 Father Stockar also watches him closely, and will text him advice.